fffonion/lua-resty-shdict-server/README.md

 Shared dictionaries defined in `http` and `stream` subsystems are not shared to each other *currently*, thus we need two sets of configurations to debug with either subsystem.

 However there're [patches](patches) if you want to share shdict between `http` and `stream` subsystems.
-After apply the patch, you will need to use two `lua_shared_dict` directive to define shared dict twice with same name and size. e.g.:
+After apply the patch, you will need to use two `lua_shared_dict` directives to define shared dict twice with same name and same size. e.g.:

 ```lua
 http {